 Braille Reader

-Swati worked with Ducere Technologies in 2014 to create this reading device for the blind.
-Many books, bills and official documents still being available only in print prevents the blind from accessing information that they ought to be able to.
-This product converts images of printed text to Braille and audio outputs.
+In 2014, I interned with Ducere Technologies to design a reading device for the blind.
+Many books, bills, and official documents are still only available in print, which can make it hard for the blind community to access important information.
+This device was created to bridge that gap by converting images of printed text into both Braille and audio outputs.

 This pen-shaped product can guide the user to take a picture of any printed text and process the text in the image to audio and Braille.
 The pen has just one Braille cell, unlike traditional refreshable Braille cell displays.
 This significantly reduces the cost of this product.